 This type of content should generate leads and also influence them.
 If visitors are converting from this content, then it is successful.

 Nestle, for instance, released their Toll House Chocolate Chip recipes.
-These recipes included their chocolate chips as the main ingredients.
-This helped build the brand’s image in the minds of consumers it and validated the brand.
+These recipes included chocolate chips as the main ingredients.
+This helped build the brand’s image in the minds of consumers.
+It validated the brand.

 To analyze if this content is successful, you can conduct reviews or surveys.
 The survey responses and self-assessments can give you a fair idea of your success.

-If customers are abandoned as soon as they make a purchase, they will likely be only one-time customers.
-However, if you can delight them with your offerings, they may become repeat customers.
+Customers abandoned as soon as they make a purchase will likely be only one-time customers.
+However, if you can delight them with your response and special offers, they may become repeat customers.

 But if you don’t plan your strategy well, your content marketing campaign can fail.
 Which is one of the main reasons you should have a content conversion funnel.

 You will need to figure out the challenges that they face so that you can solve them through your content.
-Only when your product is able to solve their problems will they be interested in buying it.
-Then your content needs to be tailored according to each section of the funnel.
+Is your product able to solve their problems?
+At that point, you will have sparked their interest in making a purchase.
+Then you tailor content according to each section of the funnel.

-At this step, the content should be focused on expanding your reach to spread brand awareness.
-The goal is to get the attention of people who might be interested in your products.
+At this step, focus the content on expanding your reach to spread brand awareness.
+The goal is to get the attention of people who have an interest in your products.
+It’s on you to create great content that would be of interest to a potential customer.
+You may need to create a buyer persona and conduct AB testing as you develop your digital marketing campaign.

 Other great types of content for this stage include videos and podcasts.
 These can dramatically increase your conversion rates and boost your lead generation as well.